nathanielxd/flutterfall/docs/DOCS.md

 - Reuse many components through out the apps

 As it is now, it still is a **work in progress** and I urge everyone to ask questions, clarifications and make suggestions.

-I aim to make this project a powerful design helping developers make complex applications by composing them of smaller components but also a simple enough so that much more people trying to get into Flutter can understand it.

 ## Contribute <a name = "Contribute"></a>